abarriebee/Page-View-TimeSeries-Visualizer/README.md

 ## Importing CSV <a name="CSV"></a>
 Import data (Make sure to parse dates.
 Consider setting index column to 'date'.)
+We may search for the appropriete usage of pandas for importing CSV files by the following [documentation](https://pandas.pydata.org/docs/reference/api/pandas.read_csv.html).
 ```
 df = pd.read_csv("fcc-forum-pageviews.csv",parse_dates = ["date"], index_col = "date")
 ```